dladden/next-openai-blog-generator/README.md

 </p>
 <h2 align="center">textFlow</h2>

 #### The app is built using NextJS, Stripe, and MongoDB, Auth0 and OpenAi with goal of creating a seamless blog generator.
 Not all features have been implemented in this project however this minimum viable product has core features like creating a user and storing users data such as credits used to generate the blogs, the blogs and credentials is implemented.
-Additionally, for secure processing of payment Stripe used as a seamless payment processing and user credit management. [app screenshots](#demo)
+Additionally, for secure processing of payment Stripe used as a seamless payment processing and user credit management.
+You can view the screenshots here: [app screenshots](#demo)

 ## This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).